IggyLikesToCode/HealthTechInitiative2024-2025/README.md

 # Health Tech Initiative (2024-2025)
+A project made by Sahil and Iggy for the club Health Tech Initiative, focused on garnering crowdsourced data of lead contamination across the globe.
-Health Tech Initiative - Setting up the project locally
+Setting up the project locally:

 Local -
 Step 1.